Originally published at 4:15 PM on May 28, 2011 — the day Sarah and I married.

-- God wants His children to be married in holy matrimony — that’s mentioned pretty early on.
+- God wants His children married in holy matrimony — that’s mentioned pretty early on.
 As Christians, it was a step that we were going to take sooner or later — but not until we were ready.

 - Sarah and I have many of the same fundamental values on top of our faith.

 - Sarah and I love one another.
-I’m not talking about that puppy love that you experience when you first start dating someone — in the course of a relationship, you really get to know each other.
+I’m not talking about that puppy love that you experience when you first start dating someone — in the course of a relationship, you get to know each other.
 Learn what makes the other person tick.
 The buttons you can press without knowing you’re pressing them.
-Sometimes, we can be really annoying to each other.
+Sometimes, we can be annoying to each other.
 But we’ve got each other’s backs, which is even more important than those moments of just being mad.
 A friend once asked me how I know she’s the one.
 My answer?
 “She’s the person I can take the most bullshit from without getting mad.”
 Ain’t love grand?